-Step 1
+Step 1: INFORMATION GATHERING

 When a child reports abuse or there is reasonable cause to believe that abuse is occurring, the teacher will seek advice from the grade level counselor within 48 hours.
-The counselor will take initial steps to gather information regarding the reported incident and will form a school-based response team as needed to address the report.
-The response team will include the school nurse, counselor, psychologist, and other individuals as the principal sees fit.
-In all cases, follow up activities will be conducted in a manner that ensures that information is documented factually and that strict confidentiality is maintained.
+The counselor will notify the school-based response team, and then take initial steps to gather information regarding the reported incident.
+The response team will include the division administrator, counselor, psychologist, school nurse, and other individuals as the principal sees fit.
+In all cases, follow-up activities will be conducted in a manner that ensures that information is documented factually and that strict confidentiality is maintained.
 The following procedure will be used:

-- 1).
-Interview staff members as necessary and document information relative to the case. - 2).
-Consult with school personnel to review the child's history in the school. - 3).
-Report status of case to superintendent. - 4).
-Determine the course of follow-up actions.
+- 1. Interview staff members as necessary and document information relative to the case. - 2.
+Consult with school personnel to review the child's history in the school. - A) If warranted, forward report to the Child Protection Team (Move to Step 2) B) If report is not substantiated, enter case into Counselor Log on PowerSchool and report update to the original reporter.

-Step 2
+Step 2: FAMILY CONSULTATION

-Based on acquired information, a plan of action will be developed to assist the child and family.
-Actions that may take place are:
+Based on acquired information, a plan of action will be developed by the Child Protection Team to assist the child and family.
+Actions that shall take place are: